-RENWEB
+Renweb

 Renweb is a computer-based management program which allows you to view your child’s grades, homework assignments, school calendar of events, and other school information.
 You will be given the specific information needed to access this site at Back to School Night.
 Teachers post their weekly class lessons by Monday morning, including homework and test dates, and grades are updated weekly.
 Renweb is our major means of communication with parents, so it is very important to visit Renweb frequently to stay informed.
-A Renweb parent App is available for smart phones and tablets.
+A Renweb Parent App is available for smart phones and tablets.

 Access to Renweb may be suspended by the front office for any parent whose tuition and/or fees (lunch, library, extended day, etc) are overdue.

-Parent AlertSCHOOL REACH
+Parent Alert

 Parent Alert is a parent-school communication tool that allows the school to make telephone calls or send text messages to all parents with important news and/or emergency announcements (providing we have all the correct contact information on file).

-SFCS FACEBOOK
+SFCS Facebook

 St. Frances Cabrini School Facebook page is a communication tool providing daily reminders of school activities, functions, and events, as well as answers to questions that arise.
 The Facebook page provides an opportunity to showcase innovative classroom activities, special events, and honors and accomplishments of our students.

-SFCS WEBSITE
+SFCS Website